google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

 All database operations must be carried out within a  [transaction](https://developer.mozilla.org/en-US/docs/Web/API/IDBTransaction).
 In the code we just wrote, we first open the transaction on the database object and then open the object store on the transaction.
 Now when we call `store.add` on that object store, the operation happens inside the transaction.

 We add each object to the store inside a `Promise.all`.
 This way if any of the `add` operations fail, we can catch the error and abort the transaction.
 Aborting the transaction rolls back all the changes that happened in the transaction so that if any of the events fail to add, none of them will be added to the object store.
 This ensures the database is not left in a partially updated state.

-Note: Specify the transaction mode as `readwrite` when making changes to the database (that is, using the `add`, `put`, or `delete` methods).
+Note: Specify the transaction mode as `readwrite` when making changes to the database (that is, for changes that use the `add`, `put`, or `delete` methods).